 Hike the Path of the Gods

 Why hike here?
 Because the journey will guide you through ancient historical towns, ruins, and awe-inspiring views.
 More importantly, head here for sunrise and pack breakfast to make the most of this hike.
-There are a few benches along the path that is perfect for breakfast.
+There are a few benches along the path that are perfect for breakfast.

 The Path of the Gods is the perfect way to spend your day!
 This breathtaking Amalfi hike provides some of the most dramatic views of the Coastline.
 Stop at the Belvedere viewpoint for an excellent stopping point with the best views along the walk.